craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes May 24 25.md

 ### What happened?

-We leave our heroes on the morning of 7/19 106 AF, as they have looted the entirety of Dr. Otto's Condo
+We leave our heroes on the morning of 7/19 106 AF, as they have looted the entirety of Dr. Otto's Condo, including the allegiance of [[Anita Rewch]] - an Alchemical Researcher who was studying under the Doctor - before setting the place ablaze, and running home to the Wheel Ward's Silver Unicorn.
+Now millionaires, the party has significant means to seek their goals in the North.